WellthCare

 • Medical Necessity and Referrals: Coverage often requires a referral from a primary care physician and a diagnosis from an approved list.
 Preventive or general wellness acupuncture is less likely to be covered than treatment for a specific, documented condition.

-How Innovative Benefits Systems Are Changing the Game
+How New Benefits Platforms Are Changing Coverage

-In such a system, an employee might earn "WellthCare Store" credit for completing a personalized plan of care that includes recommended preventive screenings or therapies.
+In such a system, an employee might earn 'WellthCare Store' credit for completing a personalized plan of care that includes recommended preventive screenings or therapies.
 This earned, spendable currency could then be used for a wide array of FSA-approved, health-boosting products and services, potentially creating a more flexible and engaging way to access complementary health options.
-This aligns with a core value of Prevention First-acting early to reduce risk before it becomes a cost-and turns health-positive behavior into immediate, visible rewards.
+That fits with a Prevention First approach—acting early to reduce risk before it becomes a cost—and turns health-positive behavior into immediate, visible rewards.
+WellthCare is the first Health-to-Wealth benefit system where every verified health action compounds—building store rewards now, retirement wealth for later, and lower employer costs over time.

 Actionable Steps to Check and Maximize Your Coverage

 1. Review Your Plan Documents: Start with your Summary of Benefits and Coverage (SBC) or the full plan description.
-Look for sections on "alternative medicine," "acupuncture," or "chiropractic care."
+Look for sections on 'alternative medicine,' 'acupuncture,' or 'chiropractic care.'

 4. Explore Supplemental or Wellness Benefits: Many employers now offer separate wellness stipends, point-based incentive programs, or discounts on services like acupuncture.
 These may exist outside your core medical plan.
+Check with HR for these too.

 ← Back to Blog